-I’ve always assumed that everyone knows about the Drama Triangle, but a few conversations with people I like and respect lately made me realize that my assumption was incorrect.
+I’ve always assumed that everyone knows about the Drama Triangle.
+However, conversations with people I respect made me realize that my assumption was incorrect.

 Identifying if you are in a Drama Triangle